The localization of orthogonal calculus with respect to homology: Introduction

 \subsection{Relation to other work}

-This work is intimately related to the rational orthogonal calculus developed by Barnes \cite{Ba17}.
-Replacing our generalised homology theory $E_\ast$ with rational homology recovers the theory developed by Barnes.
+This work is intimately related to the rational orthogonal calculus developed by Barnes~\cite{Ba17}, by replacing our generalised homology theory $E_\ast$ with rational homology one recovers Barnes' theory.

 Unstable chromatic homotopy theory can be described algebraically, via Heuts' \cite{HeutsAlgModels} \emph{algebraic model} for $v_n$-periodic spaces via an equivalence (of $\infty$-categories) with Lie algebras in $T(n)$-local spectra.
 This model indicated that there is likely a relationship between $v_n$-periodic orthogonal calculus and orthogonal calculus of Heuts' Lie algebra models.
 Such an equivalence at chromatic height zero suggests a relationship between rational orthogonal calculus and the algebraic models for rational homotopy theory of Sullivan and Quillen \cite{QuillenRational, SullivanRational}.
-In particular this together with Barnes' \cite{Ba17} model for rational $n$-homogeneous functors as torsion models over the rational cohomology ring of ${\sf BSO}(n)$ suggests the existence of \emph{algebraic model calculi}.
+This together with Barnes' \cite{Ba17} model for rational $n$-homogeneous functors using the classification of rational spectra with an $O(n)$-action as torsion modules over the rational cohomology ring of ${\sf BSO}(n)$ of Greenlees and Shipley \cite{GS14} suggests the existence of \emph{algebraic model calculi}.
 We plan to return to this in future work.

-There is a strong connection between the calculus and chromatic homotopy theory.
-Ravenel \cite{RavenelLocalizations}, made several conjectures relating to the structure of chromatic homotopy theory including the Nilpotence and Periodicity Theorems of Devinatz, Hopkins and Smith \cite{NilpotenceI, NilpotenceII}.
-These conjectures have be resolved except for one, the Telescope Conjecture, which is trivial at height $n=0$, has been verified at height $n=1$ by Bousfield \cite{BousfieldLocalSpectra}, Mahowald \cite{MahowaldboResolutions} and Miller \cite{MillerASS}, but in general is widely believed to be false.
-The validity of the Telescope Conjecture would imply an equivalence between $K(n)$-local orthogonal calculus and and $T(n)$-local orthogonal calculus.

 This work also forms part of an extensive program to go ``beyond orthogonal calculus" which was initiated in the Ph.D. thesis of the author \cite{Taggartthesis}, together with a series of articles exploring extensions of the orthogonal calculus and the relations between these, \cite{TaggartUnitary, TaggartOCandUC, TaggartReality, TaggartRealityUnitary}.
-The hopes of this extensive project is to illuminate our understanding of orthogonal calculus which (at least relative to Goodwillie calculus) remains largely unexplored.
+This extensive project hopes to illuminate our understanding of orthogonal calculus which (at least relative to Goodwillie calculus) remains largely unexplored.